-Our four day centres are for guests who have accommodation of some kind, such as hostels, B&Bs, those who are sofa surfing or obtain their accommodation via different sources.
+Our five day centres are for guests who have accommodation of some kind, such as hostels, B&Bs, those who are sofa surfing or obtain their accommodation via different sources.
 These centres open from 9 am to 9 pm, providing breakfast, lunch and dinner for all guests as well as learning opportunities, activities, entertainment and essential services such as advice and healthcare.
 The day centres cater for up to 250 guests each and are open to all.
-If a guest is assessed to be in need of more specialist services, they may be referred to the appropriate residential rough sleepers centre.
+If a guest is assessed to be in need of more specialist services, they may be referred to the appropriate residential centre.

-- Women’s Rough Sleepers Centre for vulnerable women
+- Women’s Residential Centre for vulnerable women

 These centres are open 24 hours and provide meals and sleeping facilities as well as the full range of services and activities.

 Our centres in London are in Zones 1-5.
 They are located in buildings that are donated to Crisis for use over Christmas only, such as schools, colleges and empty buildings.

 Our day centres will be located in: